Facebook Pixel Tracker

 • Consistency: Be consistent in how you increase your rates.
 Pick a plan for when you want to increase your rates and stick to it.

 • Small increases: It might be tempting to jump the gun on your pricing, but don’t.
-If you want to suddenly start charging clients double your initial price, this likely won’t go over well.
-Increase your rates incrementally—you’ll eventually get your rates to where you want to be.
+If you want to start charging clients double your initial price suddenly, this likely won’t go over well.
+Increase your rates incrementally — you’ll eventually get your rates to where you want to be.

 Competing based on price or quality